EnglundE/ms1-tonysbakery/README.md

 ## Design

 - ### Color Scheme
-> The main colours used are a black and egg white color.
+> The main colors used are a black and egg white color.
 These goes well together and the black color is mainly used as the background color for the navigation bar and footer.
 Egg white as backbround of the content parts.
 This scheme follows on all pages to create a similarity across the whole website.

 - ### Typography
 > The Exo font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Exo has a nice feeling with a elegant design.